sarahshh/energy-prediction/README.md

 ## Results & Conclusions

-- Clients Classification: We found that a minority of households are in the high consumption Tier (13%)
+- Clients Classification: The classification algorithm provided 3 intervals of mean daily energy consumption (low, medium, high).
+A minority of households are in the high consumption Tier (13%).
-- Energy Prediction: We found that it's difficult to predict consumption for
+- Energy Prediction: We performed predictions for households belonging to the high Tier as they have a bigger influence on the total load and we looked at properties that were not vacant during the studied period.
+This corresponds to 7 meters in total for which we obtained an average MAPE score of 18.66%.
+For households that were vacant for some time, predictions turned out to be incoherent, some giving even negative values.

+Next steps:
+- For the classification, we could look at using more parameters to have a more insightful classification result.
-Next steps: For energy consumption prediction, it seems that a time range of 6 months has its limits and it would be interesting to train the prediction model on a bigger timeframe to be able to extract patterns across the full year.
+- For the prediction, it seems that a time range of 6 months has its limits and it would be interesting to train the prediction model on a bigger timeframe to be able to extract patterns across the full year.
+We could also look at a method to obtain better predictions for properties that were partially vacant during the studied period.